Highbury is the Moor Green home that Joseph Chamberlain had built.

 moved to

-manufacturing improved screws.
-Traditional wood screws
+American process for manufacturing improved screws.

-pointed screws that were much easier to use.
-The UK
+machinery could produce pointed screws that were much

-rights to the patent were acquired and Joseph’s father
+easier to use.
+The UK rights to the patent were acquired

-offered his brother-in-law £10,000 to help fund the
+and Joseph’s father offered his brother-in-law £10,000 to

-Birmingham factory.
+use in the Birmingham factory.

 For around twenty years Chamberlain helped make